 A quorum must be present at the Annual Meeting for any business to be conducted.
-The presence at the Annual Meeting online or by proxy, of the holders of a majority in voting power of the common stock issued and outstanding and entitled to vote on the Record Date will constitute a quorum.
+The holders of a majority in voting power of the stock issued and outstanding and entitled to vote, present in person, or by remote communication, if applicable, or represented by proxy, shall constitute a quorum.
+If a share is deemed present at the Annual Meeting for any matter, it will be deemed present for all other matters.
+Abstentions and broker non-votes are counted as present for the purpose of determining a quorum.